 Contempt is similar to anger in that it brings out the worst in you.
-If you feel contempt towards someone or something, it would comparable to the poison you drink with the intention of harming someone else.
-Contempt is all consuming and its cousins are revenge, scorn, retaliation, hate, blame, fraud, etc. You limit your personal growth or development when you feel contempt.
+If you feel contempt towards someone or something, it would compare to the poison you drink with the intention of harming someone else.
+Contempt is all-consuming and its cousins are revenge, scorn, retaliation, hate, blame, fraud, etc. You limit your personal growth or development when you feel contempt.
 It’s very similar to invalidation in that nothing can be done correctly in your assessment.
 Contempt prevents you from being your best and from achieving the goals you’ve committed to.
-If content is the “happy” word in marriage, then contempt is the “devil’s” word in divorce.
+If the content is the “happy” word in marriage, then contempt is the “devil’s” word in divorce.
 This is because the parties need to find a place where they have accepted the fact that their marriage is irretrievable and the result of the breakdown is divorce.
 There are not always answers as to why and what happened.
 A husband and/or wife who is faced with divorce is struggling to find a logical explanation for the situation and transitions that’s been often thrust upon them.
-During the shift from married to divorce, the parties look for understanding.
+During the shift from married to divorced, the parties look for understanding.
 People faced with divorce navigate the seven stages of loss.
 These stages are:

 - Shock and disbelief;

 - Depression; and

 - Acceptance and hope